Chapter 18.60

 1. Up to 15,000 square feet may be cleared on any lot, subject to any other requirement for vegetation retention and subject to any Clearing and Grading Permit required by the MVMC; and

-2. Timber harvest may be allowed pursuant to an approved Forest Practice Permit issued by the Washington State Department of Natural Resources.
+2. Timber harvest may be allowed pursuant to an approved Forest Practice Permit issued by the Washington Department of Natural Resources.

 B. All development proposals on sites containing erosion hazard areas shall include a temporary erosion control plan consistent with this section and other laws and regulations prior to receiving approval.
 Specific requirements for such plans shall be set forth by the Director.